 As it stands, it’s certainly not a game changer, and Cook was wrong in January last year when he said “2015 will be the year of Apple Pay”.

 Globally Apple’s competitors are not sitting back to wait and see what the evangelistic company will do next.

 Google and Samsung are big in the digital wallet space, and PayPal has introduced its own NFC terminal.

 Additionally MasterCard and US mega-bank JP Morgan Chase have banded together to develop a range of NFC products to challenge the smart watch, including rings, key fobs and sweat bands.

 Chasing the competition

-Earlier this month Chase upped the ante in the contactless payment game with the announcement it would launch its own digital wallet, Chase Pay
+Earlier this month Chase upped the ante in the contactless payment game with the announcement it would launch its own digital wallet, Chase Pay, mid this year.

 Chase Pay uses a QR code